adimitrova/adimitrova/README.md

   - 💻 Latest technology and tools
   - 🐦 Birdwatching
   - ♻️ Nature, ecology and the impact of humans on our planet
-  - 📚 Books (mostly, but not only non-fiction, fantasy, tech & travel-related)
+  - 📚 Books (mostly, but not only, non-fiction, fantasy, tech & travel-related)
   - 🎵 🥳 Electronic music festivals
   - 🍻 Meeting friends and new people
   - ✈️ And, of course, travel as far in the world as possible, to explore new cultures and people 😻